 These chocolate-dipped molasses cookies have the best of everything: molasses, ginger, cloves, cinnamon, and, natch, chocolate.
 Bake, dip, and wrap to make a delightful gift.

-Yes, though the name chocolate-dipped molasses cookies doesn’t say it, these are vegan—but are adored by everyone who tries them.
-Serve with hot tea or whiskey.–Kate Shaffer
+Yes, though the name chocolate-dipped molasses cookies doesn’t say it, these little mounds of loveliness are vegan.
+But we swear they’re sure to be loved by everyone who tries them.
+The author suggests serving them with hot tea or… get this: whiskey. –Renee Schettler Rossi

 If you wish, you can certainly temper the chocolate in which you dip these cookies.
 It makes for a glossier appearance and a few other things.
 But honestly?
 Don’t sweet, er, sweat it.
 Just melt some dang chocolate and dip the cookies and be done with it.

 - 1/2 cup coconut oil

 - 3/4 cup granulated sugar

 - 2 teaspoons baking powder

 - 1 1/8 teaspoons baking soda

 - 8 ounces bittersweet chocolate melted and, preferably, tempered (see note above)